Product Review

 Not powerful enough for laptops

-20W is fine for phones but won't fast-charge MacBooks or larger tablets.
+20W is great for phones but won't fast-charge MacBooks or larger tablets.
 For laptop charging, get the 65W model.

 Fewer USB-A ports than EPICKA